-Internet pioneer Van Jacobson provides a vision [24] to understand the motivation for a networking revolution; while the first networking generation was about wiring (telephony) and the second generation was about interconnecting wires (TCP/IP), the next generation should be about interconnecting information at large [3].
+Internet pioneer Van Jacobson provides a vision [22] to understand the motivation for a networking revolution; while the first networking generation was about wiring (telephony) and the second generation was about interconnecting wires (TCP/IP), the next generation should be about interconnecting information at large [19].
 This shift in the orientation of network architecture design implies rethinking many fundamentals by handling information as a first class object.
 A key question is to what extent a new paradigm thinking 'out-of-the-TCP/IP-box' for the future network is really necessary, e.g., as packet switching was to circuit switching in the 70's.
 The reasoning is based on the large scale use of the Internet for dissemination of data.
 A myriad of devices, including user-attended terminals and long-running automated services, generate and consume content, without caring about the actual data source location as long as integrity, authenticity and timeliness are assured.
 This shift toward information-oriented networking is also noticeable in the momentum of service oriented architectures (SOA), XML routers, deep packet inspection (DPI), content delivery networks (CDN) and peer-to-peer (P2P) overlay technologies.
-A common issue is the necessity to manage a huge quantity of labeled data items, which is a quite different task than reaching a particular host in today's Internet, where forwarding decisions are made not only by IP routers, but also by middleboxes, VLAN switches, MPLS routers, load balancers, mesh routing nodes and other cross-layer approaches.
+A common issue is the necessity to manage a huge quantity of labeled data items, which is a quite different task than reaching a particular host in today's Inter-